harris-ahmad/go-craq/README.md

 commits that version of the item, then continues to forward the `Commit` message backwards through the chain, one node at a time, until every node has committed the version.

+### What happens during a read?
+A read request is always forwarded to the tail node to ensure strong consistency.
+The tail node responds with the latest committed version of the requested key.
+Intermediate nodes no longer serve read requests directly.

 ### What happens when a new node joins the chain?
 When the `node.Start` method is run, the Node will backfill it's list of latest